 - WORK SAMPLE: Applicants must submit a minimum of three original pieces totaling a minimum of 15 minutes of music composed within the last 3 years.
 The emphasis should be on dramatic and/or orchestral music (MIDI acceptable), or for a combination of acoustic and electronic instruments.
 If your work reel consists mostly of concert pieces composed for small chamber, jazz or pop ensembles, we strongly recommend creating at least one customized demo piece that will help to convey your dramatic instincts and authorial voice.
 This piece can be inspired by any story, scene, or experience.
 All work samples must be accompanied by a hand-written or computer-generated concert score from which your piece could be faithfully performed.
 Leadsheets are fine for pop and jazz arrangements.

-WORK SAMPLE SUBMISSION METHOD: MP3 files and .pdfs of scores can be uploaded to our online portfolio submission portal at columgrad.slideroom.com.* Permitted file types and size
+WORK SAMPLE SUBMISSION METHOD: MP3 files and .pdfs of scores can be uploaded to our online portfolio submission portal at columgrad.slideroom.com.* Permitted file types and size limits are:

 > MUSIC: .mp3 - 30 MB per file maximum

 > SCORES: .pdf - 10 MB per file maximum

 > MOVIES: .mov, .wmv, flv, mp4 - 61 MB per file maximum